-THE SZENT-GYÖRGYI PRIZE SELECTION COMMITTEE The Szent-Györgyi Prize Selection Committee has been established to advise and consult with the National Foundation for Cancer Research on each year's pool of Prize nominees.
-The Committee considers the research history and contributions of each nominee, with special emphasis on the importance of the research featured in the nomination materials; the significance, originality, and impact of that research as well as the nominee's entire body of scientific contributions; each nominee's professional activities and publications as reflected in the curriculum vitae; and other relevant aspects of each nominee's career in research.
+THE SZENT-GYÖRGYI PRIZE SELECTION COMMITTEE The Szent-Györgyi Prize Selection Committee advises and consults with the National Foundation for Cancer Research on each year's pool of Prize nominees.
+The Committee considers the research history and contributions of each nominee, with special emphasis on the importance of the research and publications featured in the nomination materials; the significance, originality, and impact of that research as well as the nominee's entire body of scientific contributions; each nominee's professional activities; and other relevant aspects of each nominee's career in research.
 It will be the charge of the selection committee members to evaluate each candidate's accomplishments and provide a dispassionate narrative, not to serve as champions of the candidates.
 The Prize Winner each year will serve as the selection chair of the Szent-Györgyi Prize Selection Committee for the following year.
 In case the Prize Winner is unable to serve as the incoming chair, the previous chair will serve as de facto chair of the new Committee.
-NATIONAL FOUNDATION FOR CANCER RESEARCH Attn: Szent-Györgyi Prize Selection Committee 5515 Security Lane, Suite 1105 Rockville, MD 20852, USA THE SZENT-GYÖRGYI PRIZE RECIPIENTS
+NATIONAL FOUNDATION FOR CANCER RESEARCH Attn: Szent-Györgyi Prize Selection Committee 5515 Security Lane, Suite 1105 Rockville, MD 20852, USA To Submit Your Nomination: